jlandgre/ExcelSteps/Readme.md

 * If columns are named, formulas can be symbolic within and across tables in a given workbook (e.g. Excel's naming capability anticipates Pandas DataFrames and similar, modern Data Science architectures).
 For example, an Area formula for a right triangle can be something like, `Area = (Length * Width)/2` instead of the more typical but harder to decipher `C27 = (A27 * B27)/2`
 * If formulas are symbolic, they are just pieces of text that can be parked on a standard, "ExcelSteps" recipe sheet that functions like an input deck listing tasks to be performed on a table.
 This eliminates risk of corrupt formulas in calculated columns.
 It also makes it easy to add formulas into newly-added data rows.
 * If formulas can be refreshed from an ExcelSteps sheet, there are numerous other routine formatting and data cleanup tasks that can be be performed whenever the workbook is refreshed.
 Examples include applying a drop-down list (Excel Data Validation) to a column and setting the columns' widths and number formats.
 * If formulas can be refreshed it's safe to build large simulations and collaborative business-platform management models with linked tables in a single workbook.
-New data can be simply inserted in blank, table rows without worrying about row order, which can also be specified as a sort step in ExcelStepper.
+New data can be simply inserted in blank, table rows without worrying about row order, which can also be specified as a sort step in ExcelSteps.

 **Notes on Current Release**<br/>
 March 16, 2020: Updated Triangles.xlsx case study to account for an under-publicized, significant update to Excel itself.
 In January 2020, Microsoft pushed an update to Windows Excel that now requires column formula references to include an '@' character as a prefix (e.g. "=@Side_a" refers to the row-specific cell in the Side_a column --just that one cell in the same row as the formula).
 While the '@' character has long worked this way, it has also long been optional.
 Historically, the formula "=Side_a" would produce the same result as "=@Side_a".
 As of the MS update, the range name without an '@' character now refers exclusively to the entire column.
 If row-specific formulas are used without the '@' character, Excel displays a '#SPILL' error.